The Special Education Sponsorship Programme provides deserving students the opportunity to enrol in reputed quality institutions of higher learning.

 The management of the various colleges also report to RDT, as well as to the parents, sending report cards and score sheets.

 Each year, RDT grants scholarships to over 300 meritorious students.

 As of April 2018, 1,880 students were pursuing intermediate, technical/professional or university studies under the programme.

 683 scholarship recipients have secured jobs in MNCs, Government agencies and hospitals.

 “I feel very happy to be a part of RDT’s educational programmes and contributing my bit towards fulfilling the dreams of our country’s children and helping them become successful citizens of tomorrow.
 It gives me immense joy and satisfaction to see children reach great heights irrespective of their caste or economic background.
 Even more contending is to see the parents having the sense of pride in their eyes seeing their children perform so well.”

 Shekanna, Training Team Member (Education), RDT

-“I never knew how far I could reach in getting higher education, which was a far cry owing to my rural background and the fact that there is a lot of gender bias in rustic areas which still proves to be a major hindrance for girls.
-Although my parents were not highly educated, they were ever keen on encouraging us to get exposed to higher standards of education.
-In this pursuit, I wrote an entrance examination for admission into a residential school in which I stood first and went to A.P.
-Government Residential School, Gooty, and joined Class VI.
+“I never knew how far I could reach higher considering my rural background and gender bias.
+Although my parents were not highly educated, they were always keen on us studying in good schools.
+In this pursuit, I wrote an entrance examination for admission into a residential school in which I stood first.
+I went to A.P.
+Government Residential School in Gooty and joined Class VI.
 Here, for the first time, I heard of RDT from my teachers and seniors.